jbeta02/bulk-audio-editor/README.md

 (`DN`) a better option would be to use the `DA` command which displays the files based on the album name.
 Look at second arrow to see the albums of the files.
 The user uses the `ffA` (folders for album) command to create a folder for each unique album found amoung the target files.
 Notice that the third arrow shows that the after the folders were created there were no more target files in the input path specified.
 To continue working on the files use the new command (`n`) and specify a new path to keep wokring on the files.
 The third image shows the folders created, notice that the files were placed in the folders since the output modifer was not used.
-If the output modifer was used then copies of the files would be placed in folders created in the output path specified.
+If the output modifier was used then copies of the files would be placed in folders created in the output path specified.

 ## Notes